monika0603/glowing-spork/README.md

 A BFS traversal will explore nodes in all the directions evenly.
 As show here ![alt text](https://github.com/monika0603/glowing-spork/blob/main/graphs/BFS.png)

+**Important**
+BFS is implemented iteratively and DFS is implemented recursively.
+The reason for that is because BFS uses a queue data structure which has an inherent recursive stack call.

 **Graph Matrix**

 In a graph, any position can be accessed using (row, col) and any position will at least have four neighbors.
 Up, down, left and right directions.
 Let's say we are at a position (r,c), and if we wanted to go up we are reducing the row by one, so up direction will be represented by (r-1,c).
 Similarly, if we wanted to go down we are increasing the row, so incrementing r by will give the down neighbor (r+1,c).
 Likewise, if wanted a neighbor to the right, we'd increment the col position by one, (r, c+1) and left will be represented by (r, c-1).
 These are the four direction shown in the diagram below.